 Financial Aid and Other Support

-Students seeking financial aid via scholarships, education incentives and loans should be prepared to fill out their FASFA in order to maximize their benefits and financial support.
+Students seeking financial aid via scholarships, education incentives and loans should be prepared to fill out their FAFSA in order to maximize their benefits and financial support.
 FASFA stands for Free Application for Student Financial Aid.
 The site is administered by the U.S. government and the Department of Education.
 All details submitted here are covered under privacy laws and are used only to determine eligibility for student financial aid.